azolash/slskd-upload-tracker/README.md

 locate your slskd.yml file, usually in %localappdata%/slskd copy this piece of code to the perspective area of "integration".
 Make sure the indentation stays the same or slskd won't start.
+An example of slskd.yml is available to see how integration should look like.

 slskd.yml